Science

 Mayo Clinic researchers discover vasopressin-independent kidney water pathway

-Mayo Clinic researchers have discovered a previously unknown pathway that allows kidneys to concentrate urine independently of vasopressin, the hormone long considered the primary regulator of water retention, SciTechDaily reports.
+Image: Primary Mayo Clinic researchers have discovered a previously unknown pathway that allows kidneys to concentrate urine independently of vasopressin, the hormone long considered the primary regulator of water retention, SciTechDaily reports.
 The finding, published 16 June 2026 in the Journal of Clinical Investigation, emerged during research into polycystic kidney disease (PKD) and could lead to new treatments that reduce side effects of the only approved PKD drug, tolvaptan.
-Led

 Sources

-Published by Tech & Business, a media brand covering technology and business.
 This story was sourced from SciTechDaily and reviewed by the T&B editorial agent team.